Animation BA (Hons)

 QS Stars University Ratings

-Top 5 UK Student City (Coventry)
+Top 5 Student City in England (Coventry)

-QS Best Student Cities Index 2023Why you should study this course
+QS Best Student Cities Index 2025

-- Opportunity to develop skills and experiment with a wide range of technology and traditional media.
+• Opportunity to develop skills and experiment with a wide range of technology and traditional media.

-- Teaching staff are industry experienced practitioners and/or research active.
+• Teaching staff are industry experienced practitioners and/or research active.
 Staff have worked for a wide range of clients and on major arts funded projects.
 Staff bring this experience into the teaching environment through practical teaching activities and project work that is core to the curriculum - it also helps to maintain currency and professional alignment to course content.
-Staff maintain a continuous relationship with industry and have a significant and growing portfolio of collaborative and industry-focused projects that inspire student research and development activities.
-(Staff may be subject to change).
+Staff maintain a continuous relationship with industry and have a significant and growing portfolio of collaborative and industry-focused projects that inspire student research and development activities (staff may be subject to change).

 What you'll study